beautiful cosmos-they thrive on poor soil, bright sun, and benign neglect

 Fusarium wilt causes the plant to wilt and discolors the foliage and stems.
 If you lift the plant, you will see a pink mass on the roots.
 This fungal disease will kill the plant.
 Remove and destroy the plant before the disease spreads to other plants.

-Powdery mildew-the plant will be covered with white powdery mildew.
+Powdery mildew: the plant will be covered with white powdery mildew.
 The wind spreads the spores of this fungus.
 Remove damaged foliage or use a horticultural fungicide.

 Companion Plants

-For the dwarf variety, consider Zinnia, pansies.
+For the dwarf variety, consider Zinnia, and pansies.

 If you enjoy flowers like Cosmos, you might like this article on using annual bedding plants in the garden.